CogSciUOS/asparagus/report/chapter_2_todo.md

 > &ensp;&ensp;&ensp; How we collected the data and what the data looked like.
 > &ensp;&ensp;&ensp; Here, the process of driving to Rheine and collecting the data with an external hard-drive is described.
 > &ensp;&ensp;&ensp; Understanding the sorting machine and its output.
-> &ensp;&ensp;&ensp; First problems that had to be resolved: labeled vs. unlabeled data ( -> running pre-sorted pieces
+> &ensp;&ensp;&ensp; First problems that had to be resolved: labelled vs. unlabelled data ( -> running pre-sorted pieces
 > &ensp;&ensp;&ensp; through the sorting machine, did not (completely) resolve our problem), saving the data manually
 > &ensp;&ensp;&ensp; on an external harddrive ( -> solved by building a script for data transfer, and Teamviewer sessions)
 >
 > &ensp; **Literature research**  `Josefine`
 >
-> &ensp;&ensp;&ensp; Previous literature research concerning food classification and handling unlabeled data.
+> &ensp;&ensp;&ensp; Previous literature research concerning food classification and handling unlabelled data.
 > &ensp;&ensp;&ensp; Searching for background literature close to our project, e.g. automatic CV-based sorting of other
 > &ensp;&ensp;&ensp; food products.
-> &ensp;&ensp;&ensp; Researching semi-supervised and unsupervised learning approaches.
+> &ensp;&ensp;&ensp; Researching supervised, but specifically semi-supervised and unsupervised learning approaches.
 > &ensp;&ensp;&ensp; Re-reading on potential ANN structures that we could use for sorting.
 > &ensp;&ensp;&ensp; What was the result?
 > &ensp;&ensp;&ensp; Could we rely on a certain paper/process?
 Did it work?